Skip navigation

 Purpose

-Parental and Grandparent leave is provided for under the ANU Enterprise Agreement, the Maternity Leave (Commonwealth Employees) Act 1973 and the Staff leave policy.
-This document provides staff with information in relation to conditions and procedures specific to accessing and utilising parental leave and grandparent leave.
+Parental and Grandparent leave is provided for under the ANU Enterprise Agreement, the Maternity Leave (Commonwealth Employees) Act 1973 and the ANU Policy: Staff leave.
+This document provides staff with information in relation to conditions and procedures specific to accessing and utilising parental and other related leave and grandparent leave.

 Definitions